Placement Guide for English Speakers of Other Languages (ESOL) Program

-Students enrolled in an Adult Basic Education (ABE), General Education Development (GED), and English for Speakers of Other Languages (ESOL) programs must be pre and post-tested with SBOE designated assessments.
+Students enrolled in an Adult Basic Education (ABE), General Education Development (GED), and English for Speakers of Other Languages (ESOL) programs must be pre and post-tested with State Board of Education (SBOE) designated assessments.
 Exceptions may be made for students who are unable to understand or respond to the test due to low literacy, or due to disability.
 A pretest must be administered within the first twelve (12) hours of instruction.

 Students without sufficient English proficiency are referred to the Adult English for Speakers of Other Languages (ESOL) program.

-The Adult Education ESOL Program includes ESOL, and EL/Civics classes.
-For these classes, students adhere to the same exam requirements as follows:
+The Adult Education ESOL Program includes ESOL, and Integrated English Literacy and Civics Education (IELCE).
+For these classes’ students adhere to the same exam requirements as follows:

-- MDC administers the Comprehensive Adult Student Assessment System (CASAS) - Life and Work 80 Reading Series and the 980 Listening forms for ESOL, and EL/Civics courses.
+- MDC administers the Comprehensive Adult Student Assessment System (CASAS) - Life and Work 80 Reading Series and the 980 Listening forms for ESOL, and Integrated English Literacy and Civics Education (IELCE).

 - Prior to administration of the CASAS, the Oral Screening is administered to all incoming students to determine whether CASAS Form 981 or 983 will be used as the pre-test.
-The oral screening questions are included in a Technical Assistance Paper titled English for Speakers of Other Languages (ESOL).
+The oral screening process and questions is available via the CASAS website (CASAS Intake Screening Process).
 Students who answer ALL oral screening questions correctly are tested on Form 983.
 For each of the six questions on the Oral Screening, a student can earn zero to two points.
 For accurate placement at the conclusion of the Oral Screening, please refer to the chart below:

 Oral Screening Guide – ESOL Program Oral Screening Results Action to be taken 0-5 points scored Refer to a literacy program 6-11 points scored Pretest on Form 981 12 points scored Pretest on Form 983